mantidproject/news/_drafts/week09.md

 * *new* [PR28114](https://github.com/mantidproject/mantid/pull/28114) - Removed autoscaling of axes limits after errorbar status (on/off) is changed
 * *new* [PR28115](https://github.com/mantidproject/mantid/pull/28115) - Fix crash in indirect analysis when a function is removed/changed
 * *new* [PR28116](https://github.com/mantidproject/mantid/pull/28116) - Update PYTHONPATH for windows error reporter launch
+* *new* [PR28125](https://github.com/mantidproject/mantid/pull/28125) - Fix bug with context menu for plots of MDHistoWorkspace
+* *new* [PR28134](https://github.com/mantidproject/mantid/pull/28134) - Do not clear variable from cmake after setting